SMEFT-Dimension8-RGEs/.github/profile/README.md

 This repository contains the following information:

-1. [Folder_name]: The one-loop renormalisation group running of the Dimension-8 bosonic Standard Model effective operators by pairs of the leading dimension-six interactions at 1-loop.
+1. [Repository/Folder_name]: The one-loop renormalisation group running of the Dimension-8 bosonic Standard Model effective operators by pairs of the leading dimension-six interactions at 1-loop.
 [We put more description details as we upload the files.]
 This files are supplementary to the article: (https://arxiv.org/pdf/2106.05291.pdf).

-2. [Folder_name]: Green basis operators, redundancies, etc. This files are supplementary to the article: (https://arxiv.org/pdf/2112.12724.pdf).
+2. [Repository/Folder_name]: Green basis operators, redundancies, etc. This files are supplementary to the article: (https://arxiv.org/pdf/2112.12724.pdf).

-3. [Folder_name]: The renormalisation group running of the Dimension-8 bosonic Standard Model effective operators at 1-loop.
+3. [Repository/Folder_name]: The renormalisation group running of the Dimension-8 bosonic Standard Model effective operators at 1-loop.
 We focus on contributions driven by one dimension-eight term and SM couplings.

 ## Authors
 * Alvaro Diaz Carmona